JetBrains-Research/Lupa/kotlin-analysis-clones/README.md

 ``` shell script
 python3 scripts/clean_duplicates.py /path/to/csv_file/results.csv /path/to/cleaned/data/dir
 ```
-   You can use ```--save_metadata``` flag to download metadata about all projects.
+   You can use ```--save-metadata``` flag to download metadata about all projects.
 Metadata includes information about repository's full name, owner, etc.
    This script makes requests to GitHub API, so you should add your GitHub Token to environment variables (variable name is ```GITHUB_TOKEN```).

 #### 3. Load dataset